快速導覽

 Experience nightlife in Lan Kwai Fong, Central

-Of course, you can arrange to go to Lan Kwai Fong in Central around 19:00, but during this time many bars will be deserted and the atmosphere is not very good.
-They are only suitable for people who like to drink, because here Many bars will offer additional discounts from time to time.
+Of course, you can choose to go to Lan Kwai Fong in Central around 19:00.
+However, generally few people go to the bars in Lan Kwai Fong in Central during this time, and there are not many people in the bars at this time.
+They are always deserted and the atmosphere is not good.
+Under normal circumstances, this period is only suitable for people who like to drink, because many bars will provide additional discounts during this period.

 Which hotel in Hong Kong is most worth booking?